sacnorthern/VarSpeedServo/README.md

 =============

 1. Download the .zip file from the releases section of GitHub
-2. In Arduino, select SKETCH>IMPORT LIBRARY...>ADD LIBRARY... and find the .zip file
+2. In Arduino IDE, select SKETCH>IMPORT LIBRARY...>ADD LIBRARY... and find the .zip file
 3. This will install the library in your My Documents (Windows) or Documents (Mac) folder under Arduino/libraries

 You can also unzip the file, and install it in the above libraries folder manually.